Lexteam/lex-game/SPECIFICATION.md

 We will need an overlay in-game for the use and selection of these, and obviously graphics for them as well.

-So, TODO:
+### So, TODO:
-    --integration between engine and core (begun)
+    - integration between engine and core (begun)
-    --upgrade connection and point code
+    - upgrade connection and point code
-    --upgrade level and section code
+    - upgrade level and section code
-    --make it all JSON-compatible
+    - make it all JSON-compatible
-    --point-to-position code (part of engine/core intergration)
+    - point-to-position code (part of engine/core integration)
-    --tile selection
+    - tile selection
-    --UIs (design + code)
+    - UIs (design + code)
-    --continue tools, make engine code for this, graphics
+    - continue tools, make engine code for this, graphics

 Everyone, make sure you have read this updated specification and that you agree with it, and update it as you see fit. --Tom